Berkeley-MDes/tdf-fa24-roopa-ramanujam/README.md

 Reflections:

 It actually took longer to write the Project 3 report than to conduct the ZeroWidth experiments.
+This is kind of a commentary on how much we time and effort we are expected to spend documenting our work versus actually experimenting through our work.

+On project 4, I'm excited to potentially bring together high-tech with artwork and observe elements of HCI as well.

 Speculations: